• Skip to primary navigation

 • 📖 Recipe

 Caramel is typically gluten-free since the main ingredients for most caramel recipes are sugar, butter, and cream.
 This, however, does not mean all caramel candy is gluten-free, especially if the caramel is being used along with other ingredients in candy bars.
-This is why Milky Ways are not gluten-free.
+This is why the Milky Way is not gluten-free.

 • Easy to Make - Literally, you throw everything into one pot and let it cook!

-• A soft and buttery texture that will keep you going back for more!
+• A soft, buttery, and chewy texture that will keep you going back for more!

 • Add a bit of salt for an extra fancy flair!